supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

     >**Note:** If you asked for security default popup, please click on **Ask Later.**

-1. On the **Microsoft Defender XDR** portal, from the navigation menu, select **Home** from the left.

-    >**Note:** You may need to scroll all the way to the menu at the top.

-1. On the **Home** portal page, **Welcome to Microsoft Defender** is displayed.

-1. Scroll down through the tiles until you find the tile labeled **Microsoft Defender XDR**.

-    >**Hint:** It should be at the bottom right of the tiles.

-1. Select the button that says **Turn new features on.**

-1. You will see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
-We're preparing new spaces for your data and connecting them.** It will take approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it is required for the next Lab.*

-    >**Note:** If the message "Hang on!
-We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message "Failed to load data storage location.
-Please try again later",  select "Alert service settings" from the "General" menu, or go to the navigation menu, scroll down to the "Assets" section and select "Devices".

-1. When the new space is completed successfully, you will see the Microsoft Defender XDR General settings for Account, Email notifications, Alert service settings, Permissions and Roles, and Streaming API.
-You will also see **Preview Features** turned on.

 ### Task 2: Initialize Microsoft Defender for Endpoint

 In this task, you will perform the initialization of the Microsoft Defender for the Endpoint.